-- near-by chemical spillage
+- Near-by chemical spillage.

-- near-by hazard
+- Near-by hazard.

-- attempted access by unauthorised person's intent in causing harm/damage, e.g. a
+- Attempted access by unauthorised person's intent in causing harm/damage.

-- terrorist/extremist attack
+- Terrorist/extremist attack.

 In all such circumstances, staff must follow any instructions from the Emergency Services, irrespective of whether an emergency response lockdown has been activated or not, if the advice is to evacuate the building, then these instructions will take precedence.

 Babington will employ two types of emergency response lockdowns, 'Partial' and 'Full'.